sdu-cfei/modest-py/README.rst

 Installation with pip (recommended)
 -----------------------------------

-It is now possible install ModestPy with a single command:
+It is now possible to install ModestPy with a single command:

 ::